 Tip # 1: Do not forget to check the water level.
 Keep it at optimal 32-35 PPT.

-Tip # 2: If you can barely see the opposite side of the tank due to phytoplankton, it would be better to do a 50% change, using method discussed earlier.
+Tip # 2: If you can barely see the opposite side of the tank due to phytoplankton, it would be better to do a 50% change, using the method discussed earlier.

 Important: Over some time, a bacterial film will form on the surface.
 If you do not remove it (at least manually) some larvae can stick to it and die.

 You can notice a slight transformation.
 It means that from days 25-30 you can start lowering salinity to 15-25ppt.
-Just do the water change and add some fresh water.
+Just do the water change and add some freshwater.

 Feeding: the same.
 If you see that there are a lot of algae (because of 24/7 light) it is possible to cut spirulina flakes or any other additional sources of food.

 Pay attention to the larvae.
 At this stage, Amano Shrimp larvae can complete transformation (metamorphosis) into actual Amano shrimp.
 From this moment, they are tiny copies of adult shrimp.
-It means that they cannot tolerate elevated salinity level anymore.
+It means that they cannot tolerate elevated salinity levels anymore.

 Another sign is swimming only forward non-stop (Larvae can swim in all directions).
 If you see that they are swimming like crazy all the time, it means that they are ready to go into your main aquarium.
 In nature, this behavior says that they are trying to swim out of the saltwater upstream into the freshwater.